malabikas/AML-Fall-2019/README.md

 ## Metrics Used

-We used Mean Average Precision (MAP) and MRR (Mean Reciprocal Rank) to measure the quality of the results.
+We used Mean Average Precision (MAP) and Mean Reciprocal Rank (MRR) to measure the quality of the results.
 We compared it against the baselines of word count (WordCnt) and Weighted word count (WgtWordCnt) as measured by Yang et al.

 ---

 ## Results

+MRR - Mean Reciprocal Rank
+MAP - Mean Average Precision
+LR - Linear Regression
+SVM - Support Vector Machines

 - BCNN